Australian roads and getting around

 In order to use internet with our laptops we had to purchase a modem and then add Gigabytes to that plan as needed (also online).
 It took us more than 3 hours to purchase both our cell phone chip, minutes and the modem.
 We did this the moment we arrived at our first destination (Darwin for our most recent trip) and it was immensely useful.

 If you have a smart phone you may still have to check whether your plan at home works in Australia and how expensive that is.
 Bear in mind that by getting a local chip your calls become local calls and they are less expensive than what you may pay if using your smart phone plan from home.
 This may apply to internet use as well.
 Always best to check with your provider at home to see what are your options if visiting Australia.
 If the phone calls or internet use will end up being too expensive you may be better off purchasing an inexpensive phone or a chip and buying a modem and data plan to use internet.

 This is another item you should purchase upon arrival.
 It saved the day many times for us and generally eases your driving uncertainties.
 Sometimes you have to use both GPS and Google Maps to make the best decision about what route is best suited for your needs.
 This requires both a GPS and internet access.

 A GPS requires the maps for Australia, and it may turn out that it is less expensive to purchase a GPS in Australia with the maps preloaded than to bring your US GPS and purchase the map database online.

-Our recommendation is to check online before your trip what shops you have visit in order to acquire all three items mentioned above.
+Our recommendation is to check online before your trip what shops you have to visit to acquire the three items mentioned above.
 It will take a bit of your time, but afterwards you will be glad you have these items.